Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Obstructions and embedding constructions

 Theorem \ref{DSthm} gives us a rich source of $3$-manifold embeddings in $S^4$, for example, the lens spaces $L_{p,q}$ for $p$ odd are $2$-sheeted branched cover over $S^3$ with branch point set the corresponding $2$-bridge knot, thus punctured lens spaces with odd order fundamental group embed in $S^4$.
 Thus the connect sum $L_{p,q} \# -L_{p,q}$ embed smoothly in $S^4$.
 Similarly, a punctured Poincar\'e Dodecahedral Space embeds in $S^4$ by using the $5$-fold branch cover of $(D^3,K)$ where $K$ is the trefoil.

 If $M_1$ and $M_2$ are lens spaces such that $M_1 \# M_2$ embeds in $S^4$, it follows from Theorem \ref{Hant} that $\pi_1 M_1 \simeq \pi_1 M_2$, and from the torsion linking form that the order of $\pi_1 M_i$ must be odd \cite{KK}.
 Historically the first proof of this is due to Epstein \cite{Ep}, who used different techniques.
-This led to one of the more interesting conjectures about $3$-manifolds embedding in $S^4$, due to Gilmer and Livingston \cite{GilLiv} and solved by Fintushel and Stern \cite{FinSter}.
+This led to one of the more interesting conjectures about $3$-manifolds embedding in $S^4$, due to Gilmer and Livingston \cite{GilLiv} concerning when a connect-sum of two lens spaces embeds in $S^4$.
+The Gilmer-Livingston conjecture was solved by Fintushel and Stern \cite{FinSter}, and recently generalized by Andrew Donald \cite{ADon} to the case of an arbitrary connect-sum of lens spaces.

-\begin{thm} \cite{FinSter, KK, GilLiv, Rub} A connect sum of two lens spaces $M=N_1 \# N_2$ smoothly embeds in $S^4$ if and only if $N_1$ is diffeomorphic to $N_2$ via an orientation-reversing diffeomorphism, and $\pi_1(N_1)$ is of odd order. \end{thm}
+\begin{thm} \cite{FinSter, KK, GilLiv, Rub, ADon} A manifold $M$ that is a connect sum of finitely many lens spaces smoothly embeds in $S^4$ if and only if $M$ is a connect-sum of finitely many manifolds of the form $L_{p,q} \# L_{p,-q}$ where $p$ is odd.
+Stated another way, $M$ must be a balanced connect sum of lens spaces and their orientation-reverse, where the lens spaces are required to have fundamental groups of odd order. \end{thm}

-Fintushel and Stern do not state the theorem exactly as above.
-They state `$N_1$ is homology cobordant to $-N_2$' rather than `$N_1 \# N_2$ embeds in $S^4$.'
-The missing implication is $N_1 \# N_2$ embeds in $S^4$ implies $N_1$ is homology cobordant to $-N_2$.
-To prove this, attach a $3$-handle to one of the manifolds bounded by $N_1 \# N_2$ in $S^4$ with attaching map determined by a separating $2$-sphere.
-To check this is a homology cobordism amounts to determining the hyperbolic splitting of $H_1(N_1 \# N_2,\Zed)$.
-On a related note, Lisca has recently determined when an arbitrary connect-sum of lens spaces bounds a rational homology ball \cite{Lisca}.
-So it would seem likely that one could go further and determine precisely which connect-sums of lens spaces embed in $S^4$.
+So for example $L_{p,1}$ admits an orientation-reversing diffeomorphism, but it does not embed in $S^4$ provided $p \geq 2$.
+But a connect sum of $k$ copies of $L_{p,1}$ embeds in $S^4$ if and only if $k$ is even and $p\geq 2$ is odd.
+Fintushel and Stern's result is the case of the above theorem where there is precisely two prime summands.
+Donald's result is a generalization of \cite{Lisca} where Lisca determines when an arbitrary connect-sum of lens spaces bounds a rational homology ball.